 Dr Tony Sam George is the Dean of Humanities and Social Sciences, Head of the Psychology Department and spearheads Centre for Research.
 He is also the Director of CAPS.
 With over two decades of clinical and teaching experience, Dr George’s vision is to create a culture of sharing best practices and knowledge, and helping individuals reach their full potential through CAPS.

 Ms Anamika Viswanathan is a UK trained Business Psychologist and Faculty at CHRIST (Deemed to be University), who has been a part of CAPS since its inception in 2015.
-She looks after the overall quality control and mentors the Content Development and Creative Design Committees.
+She looks after the overall functioning of CAPS across 3 campuses.
 She also conducts interactive training sessions and workshops on soft skills, communication, and professional proficiency.

 Mr Stephen S is an Assistant Professor in the Department of Psychology at CHRIST (Deemed to be University).
 At CAPS, he mentors the CLASS team.
 His academic orientation enables him to bridge the gap between what the students require and how CLASS can cater to their needs.
 His comprehensive knowledge about leadership development, learner and teacher styles are vital to the work of CLASS.